pmoncada/accelerate-sf-vigilante-bounty/README.md

 ## Cleaning Shit

-If the user cleans the shit they submit a photo of the cleaned site, and sent for validation.
+If the user cleans the shit they submit a photo of the cleaned site, sending it for validation.

 ## Validating Shit

-An administrator would make sure the evidence is properly submitted and there wasn't an fraudulent poop submitted.
+An administrator would make sure the evidence is properly submitted and there wasn't a fraudulent poop submitted.

 If validated, the person who cleaned the shit would receive the payment.